nccmo/ENKTCL-2023/README.md

 # ENKTCL-2023
-"Frequent Alterations of Driver Genes in Chromosome X and their Clinical Relevance in Extranodal NK/T-cell Lymphoma" by Ito Y and Marouf A. et al.
+"Comprehensive Genetic Profiling Reveals Frequent Alterations of Driver Genes on the X Chromosome in Extranodal NK/T-Cell Lymphoma" by Ito Y and Marouf A. et al.